drbawb/babou/DEVELOP.md

 Babou uses RESTful routing and an MVC-like design.

 babou.go
---tracker
----TBD
---app
+-D-tracker
+-D-app
 ---router.go (Server router)
 ---server.go (Webserver)
----views (View implementations)
+--D-views (View implementations)
----models (Model implementations)
+--D-models (Model implementations)
----controllers (Controller implementations)
+--D-controllers (Controller implementations)
---lib
----web (Web Framework core libraries)
----db (Database core libraries)
---tests
+--D-filters (babou/lib/web.Context implementations)
+-D-lib  (Core libraries that are useful across stack) --D-web (Libraries that are commonly included by web-server related code.)
+--D-db  (Libraries that are commonly included by model related code.)
+-D-tests

 router.go contains a list of all routes in the application.
 A route is a pattern that is matched against a submitted URL and its corresponding